WW2 Civil Defence Uniforms, Insignia & Equipment

 Description of the civil defence steel goggles.

-Splinter googles with articulated central ridge.
+Splinter goggles with articulated central ridge.

-Splinter googles with articulated central ridge.
+Splinter goggles with articulated central ridge.

 ARP Fire Fighter's Goggle